Home Project Workflow

 Workflow summary

-5. Type Ctrl-Cin the terminal window to bring the environment down
+in the terminal window to bring the environment down - Commit to Github

 Note to self: The development environment should NOT be used as a runtime environment; adding interesting data, playing around with interactions and showing friends should be relegated to a stable acceptance test environment.
 The development environment should be a bare minimum environment, containing stable test data, test cases, mocked services where possible.
 All in the aim of Fast and Simple.